Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Iowa and its opponents have combined to score more than 38.5 points in five of 10 games this season.
+- Iowa and its opponents have gone over the current 38.5-point total in five of 10 games this season.

-- Illinois and its opponents have combined to score more than 38.5 points in three of 10 games this season.

-- Saturday's over/under is 3.4 points lower than the two team's combined 41.9 points per game average.

-- The 37.9 combined points per game that these two squads have allowed this season are 0.6 fewer than the 38.5 over/under in this contest.
+- The combined points per game average of the two teams, 41.9, is 3.4 points above Saturday's over/under.

-- Hawkeyes games this season feature an average total of 43.5 points, a number 5.0 points higher than Saturday's over/under.
+- The Hawkeyes and their opponents have scored an average of 43.5 points per game in 2021, five more than Saturday's total.

-- In 2021, games involving the Fighting Illini have averaged a total of 50.6 points, 12.1 more than the set over/under in this contest.

 Iowa Stats and Trends

-- Iowa has played 10 games, with six wins against the spread.

-- The Hawkeyes have been favored by 12.5 points or more two times this season and covered the spread in one of them.
+- This season, the Hawkeyes have one ATS win in two games as a favorite of 12.5 points or more.

-- Iowa's games this year have gone over the total in three out of 10 opportunities (30%).
+- Iowa's games this year have hit the over on three of 10 set point totals (30%).

-- Iowa is 6-1 against the spread and 7-0 overall this season when the team notches more than 21.6 points.
+- When Iowa scores more than 21.6 points, it is 6-1 against the spread and 7-0 overall.

 - This year, the Hawkeyes have 13 turnovers, one fewer than the Fighting Illini have takeaways (14).